efrainenc/Image_recognition/README.md

 ## Usage
 To use the app, follow these steps:<br>

-Start the Streamlit server by running the following command in your terminal:
+Start the Streamlit server by running the either of the following commands in your terminal:
 ```
 streamlit run image_upload.py
 streamlit run image_generate.py